ozzie-lam/rebyte-docs/guide/teams/access-control.md

 Regarding knowledge, it can be set so only admins and owners can create knowledge, while builders can maintain it.
 External Public set knowledge can be viewed by users outside the team.

-Regarding apps, there are four levels of permissions.
+Regarding apps, there are four access-levels.
 Private apps can only be seen by builders, which is useful for maintaining apps that are still under development.team Unlisted apps can be accessed and used by team users via a link.
 Apps set to Team Public can be viewed and used by all team members on the team app page.
 External Public means that users outside the team can also view and use the app.

-For example, in an administrative team, the owner and admin manage the team's resources, builders are responsible for designing and building agents, knowledge, and apps, and users are responsible for viewing and using the agents, knowledge, and apps designed by the builders.
-When an app is not yet complete, a builder can set its permission to Private.
+For example, in an administrative team, the owner and admin manage the team's resources, builders are responsible for designing and building agents, knowledge, and apps.
+And users are responsible for viewing and using the agents, knowledge, and apps designed by the builders.
+When an app is not yet complete, a builder can set its access-level to Private.
 Once the design is finished, it can be set to Team Public for team members to use.
 Setting it to External Public allows sharing with users outside the team.

 Further details are available in the following table: